Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         * Comics & Storyboards
         * Merchandise

         3. *Contact Page* - A Form Page, whereby clients can get in touch to make inquiries, requests and get a quote.
+At the bottom of the page, users are given the option to subscribe to our newsletter for a 15% discount.
 Artists can also get in touch to inquire about becoming part of the collective.

     -   ## Irregular Structure